-My eyes close and I’m gazing up at the trees behind the stage–they seem to stretch right to the black sky above.
+My eyes can still close and I’m gazing up at the trees behind the stage–their branches seem to stretch right to the black sky above.
 The air touches my arms, hot and damp, smelling of trees and leaves.
 Music fills the stage and spills out its open sides, speaking to me of experiences I’ve never known, never felt, but somehow I sense them anyway, picking up a note of happiness, a twang of despair.

 As Arnold Bennett said of music, “Its language is a language which the soul alone understands, but which the soul can never translate.”

-- The Rainforest World Music Festival will take place July 13-15, 2012, outside Kuching in the Sarawak Cultural Village in Sarawak, Malaysia.
+The photo in the header was taken during the Rainforest World Music Festival at the Sarawak Cultural Village, in Kuching, Sarawak, Malaysia.